AaaaT/hyf-javascript/SomeOfMy_FreeCodeCampSolutions/How_to_JSON_parse_from_Freecodecamp_downloads/ReadMe.txt

 I have solved an exercise on FreeCodeCamp and downloaded the solution, that comes in json format.
-Then I wanted to edit it and did not know how to convert it back to Javascript format.
+Then I wanted to edit it and did not know how to convert it back to Javascript.
 After some trial and error, I found the solution:

 -In index.js I am parsing the json to be able to edit it in Javascript again (in Visual Studio Code).